Guymer/gst/README.md

 * [pyguymer3](https://github.com/Guymer/PyGuymer3)
 * [shapely](https://pypi.org/project/Shapely/)

 GST uses some [Global Self-Consistent Hierarchical High-Resolution Geography](https://www.ngdc.noaa.gov/mgg/shorelines/) resources and some [Natural Earth](https://www.naturalearthdata.com/) resources via the [cartopy](https://pypi.org/project/Cartopy/) module.
-If they do not exist on your system then Cartopy will download them for you in the background.
+If they do not exist on your system then [cartopy](https://pypi.org/project/Cartopy/) will download them for you in the background.
 Consequently, a working internet connection may be required the first time you run GST.